nextcloud/desktop/doc/navigating.rst

 .. figure:: images/icon.png
    :alt: Status icon, little cloud with green circle and white checkmark

-The status indicator uses overlay icons to indicate the current status of your synchronization.
+The status indicator uses icons to indicate the current status of your synchronization.
 The green circle with the white checkmark tells you that your synchronization is current and you are connected to your ownCloud server.